About Hair Transplant Surgery

 FUT: Follicular Unit Transplantation

 This is the most common and most economical hair transplant procedure that we offer.
-FUT Hair transplantation involves the removal of a strip of hair follicles from the back of the head, which is then dissected and follicles grafted onto the recipient area.
+FUT Hair transplantation involves the removal of a strip of hair follicles from the back of the head, which is then dissected and follicles grafted onto the recipient area in on the head.

 FUE: Follicular Unit Extraction